triniti/admin-ui-plugin-js/src/components/screen/README.md

 ## props
-The only required prop is the `dispatch` function from redux.
+The `dispatch` function is expected to be from redux.
 This is needed to allow the `<AlertBar>` to dismiss messages.
 It may be expanded in the future but it is not likely that this component will become a "container" (connected to redux).
 The goal is for this to be responsible for placing components and styling, not managing state.

-+ __dispatch:__ `PropTypes.func.isRequired` - The redux dispatch function.
++ __dispatch:__ `PropTypes.func` - The redux dispatch function, if not supplied dismissing alerts is a noop.
 + __alerts:__ `PropTypes.array` - An array of alerts that the `<AlertBar>` component supports.
 + __header:__ `PropTypes.node` - Intended for page header-like elements, e.g. `<Breadcrumb>`, `<h1>`, `<header>`.
 + __sidenav:__ `PropTypes.node` - Intended for one or more `<Card>` or similar items.
 Everything provided is contained within a collapsable _drawer_.